ixmas/ixmas-project/README.md

 # ixmas-project
-Improve the architecture to maximize agent satisfaction.
+improve the architecture to maximize agent satisfaction